What we’re doing

 After purchase, the initial focus of work on Hamelin has been the removal of sheep and goats, decommissioning water points, and the repair of infrastructure.

-Our next efforts will be targeted to fauna and flora surveys that will provide baseline information for conservation management planning.
+Our next efforts have been focused on fauna and flora surveys that provide baseline information for conservation management planning.